-Date 1 - 30 November 2022 Time Continuous monitoring throughout November 2022 Monitoring Location Continuous Environmental Monitoring System (CEMS) Parameter Various emission parameters of the Cogeneration Units (CHP) Exceedance Description Continuous monitoring was carried out at the CAPCS, CHP and ASP throughout the reporting period using the CEMS.
-According to the EM&A Manual, exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3 and 2.5 of the EM&A Manual (Version F) for CAPCS, CHP and ASP respectively.
+Date 1 - 31 March 2023 Time Continuous monitoring throughout March 2023 Monitoring Location Continuous Environmental Monitoring System (CEMS) Parameter Various emission parameters of the Centralised Air Pollution Unit 1 arameter (CAPCS), Cogeneration Units (CHP), Ammonia Stripping Plant Excondance Description Exceedance Description (ASP) and Standby Flaring Gas Unit Continuous monitoring was carried out at the CAPCS, CHP, ASP and Standby Flaring Gas Unit throughout the reporting period using the CEMS.
+According to the EM&A Manual, exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3, 2.4 and 2.5 of the EM&A Manual (Version F) for CAPCS, CHP, ASP and Standby Flaring Gas Unit respectively.
 The concentration of the concerned air pollutants were monitored on-line by the CEMS.
-Exceedances of various emission parameters were recorded on the CEMS including: NOx, SO2 and HCl from the CHPs The Contractor has investigated the cause of the exceedance and identified that The exceedances of SO2 from the CHPs occurred due to tripping of the de-sulphurisation system resulted from the residue of sulphur accumulated at the exhaust heat exchangers.
-The exceedances of NO_x from CHPs occurred due to system instability caused by prolonged usage of the CHPs.
-The exceedance of HCl form CHP 2 occurred due to system instability caused by CHP 2 column and heat exchanger deteriorated condition.
-Action Taken / Action to be Taken The Contractor has arranged cleaning of the heat exchangers of all CHPs to remove potential sulphur residue from the exhaust gas system.
+Exceedances of various emission parameters were recorded on the CEMS including: VOCs (including methane) from CAPCS; NOx and SO2 from the CHPs; NOx, SO2, NH3 and HCl from ASP; and HF from Standby Flaring Gas Unit.
+The Contractor is still investigating the cause of the exceedance and identified that The exceedances of SO2 from the CHPs and ASP occurred due to tripping of the de-sulphurisation system resulted from the residue of sulphur accumulated at the exhaust heat exchangers.
+The exceedances of NO_x from CHPs, NO_x, NH3 and HCl from ASP and HF from Standby Flaring Gas Unit occurred due to system instability caused by prolonged usage of the CHPs, ASP and Standby Flaring Gas Unit.
+Action Taken / Action The sample on CAPCS stack for VOC testing was taken on 29 to be Taken March 2023 for investigating the cause of the exceedances of VOCs (including methane) from CAPCS.
+The Contractor has arranged cleaning of the heat exchangers of all CHPs to remove potential sulphur residue from the exhaust gas system.
 The Contractor has also replaced all catalytic convertors with an aim to improve the CO removal efficiency of the system.
 Remedial Works and The Contractor has arranged a specialist to review the CEMS Follow-up Actions system performance and accuracy.
 The specialist will carry out in- depth investigation and propose any remediation needed.
+The reason for CAPCS exceedance is still under investigation by the Contractor.
+This investigation report will be updated once available.